yandex-cloud/docs/en/instance-groups/operations/index.md

-# Step-by-step instructions for the component [!KEYREF instance-groups-name]
+# Step-by-step instructions for the component [!KEYREF ig-name]

 ## Creating an instance group